 Traveling is great, but why are Millennials traveling so often?
 There should be a budget set for traveling.
 I am freaking out for my generation that are taken out loans and paying interest to travel more often.
 Does traveling often add value to anyone’s life?
 It could, but at what cost?

 Eating out – Underrated

-I can’t eat simple prepared meals like sandwiches, pizza, and etc. I prefer meals that have seasoning taste, which means longer cooking time.
+I can’t eat simple prepared meals like sandwiches, pizza, etc. I prefer meals that have a richer taste, which simply means a longer cooking time.
 I have to spend a lot of time grocery shopping, preparing, and cleaning just to make one meal.
-It’s not worth the time to cook unless the household is at least three people.
+To me, it’s not worth the time to cook unless I’m cooking for a household of at least three people.
 The economic cost and time required to prepare a meal are wasteful.
 It would be just as affordable, and sometimes cheaper to eat out than making the food at home.

 10% minimal saving & 10% Retirement – Very Underrated

 Buy a used, Affordable Car – Very Underrated

 It’s understandable that you want to impress others, but the reality is that financial stability is more important than the material possessions you own.
 Buying a used, affordable car is often underrated and a wiser financial decision than purchasing a new, expensive one.
 The only people who will be impressed by the beautiful cars are hidden fees that will treat you like a financial resource for their entertainment.

 Expensive Wedding and Wedding Rings – Overrated

 Birthday Gifts and Christmas Gifts – overrated

-We do not have to buy random gifts for an adult or kid.
-If you have to buy a gift for a special event, make sure it’s very practical or better to give cash instead of gift cards.
-Most of the time, we buy the wrong gifts or attempt to gift frivolous items that end up in the yard sale or donation pile.
-Instead, pay for an activity, lunch or something that allows you to maintain and build a good relationship with the person you are giving the gift to.
+We shouldn’t be shopping for random gifts.
+If you have to buy a gift for a special event, make sure it comes in handy.
+Most of the time, we buy bad gifts or try to make frivolous gifts that end up in the garden sale or in the donation stack.
+Instead, pay for an event, lunch or something that helps you maintain a good relationship with the person you are giving the gift to.